 CE marking is not required for all products.
 However it does apply to a large number of goods, such as electronics, toys, machinery, medical devices and vehicles, as well as many construction products.

-The easiest way to check that a product has CE marking is to look for the symbol.
+The easiest way to check that a product has CE or UKCA marking is to look for the symbol.
 It should be on the product itself, or on the packaging or information that came with it.

 The official CE mark comprises the letters C and E, with their shapes based on a series of circles.
 There should be a specific amount of space between the letters – if you imagine the inner curve of the C to be a complete circle, the outer curve of the E should align with that circle.